visit-dav/visit/docs/SphynxDocs/MakingItPretty/Annotations.rst

 constant background color or other area that you want to remove, you can pick a color that VisIt will make transparent.
-For example, :numref:`Figure %s <fig-MakingItPretty-AnnotationObjectImageExample>` shows an image of some Curve plots overlayed on top of the plots in the visualization window and the original background color in the annotation object was removed to make it transparent.
+For example, :numref:`Figure %s <fig-MakingItPretty-AnnotationObjectImageExample>` shows an image of some Curve plots overlaid on top of the plots in the visualization window and the original background color in the annotation object was removed to make it transparent.
 If you want to make a color in an image transparent before VisIt displays it as an image annotation